 \section{System Model}

-We consider uplink transmission in an MA-empowered AirComp setting where $K$ SNs send their collected data simultaneously to an FC for aggregation, as depicted in {\figurename} {\ref{System_Model_AirComp}}.
-The FC has $N$ receive MAs and each SN $k\in{\mathcal{K}}\triangleq\{1,\ldots,K\}$ has a single transmit FPA.
-The MAs are connected to RF chains via flexible cables, and thus their positions can be adjusted in real time.
-The positions of the $n$th MA is denoted by Cartesian coordinates ${\mathbf{r}}_n=[x_n, y_n]^{\mathsf{T}}\in{\mathcal{C}}$ for $n\in{\mathcal{N}}\triangleq\{1,\ldots,N\}$, where $\mathcal{C}$ denotes the given two-dimensional receive region within which the MAs can move freely.
-Without loss of generality, we set $\mathcal{C}$ as square regions with size $A\times A$.
+We consider uplink transmission in a MA-empowered AirComp system, where $K$ IoT nodes simultaneously transmit their collected data to a fusion center for aggregation, as illustrated in {\figurename} {\ref{System_Model_AirComp}}.
+The fusion center is equipped with $N$ receive MAs, while each IoT node $k\in{\mathcal{K}}\triangleq\{1,\ldots,K\}$ employs a single FPA for transmission.
+Each MA is connected to a dedicated RF chain via flexible cables, allowing its position to be \emph{adjusted in real time} within a specified receive region, as depicted in {\figurename} {\ref{System_Model_AirComp1}}.
+The positions of the $n$th MA is represented by Cartesian coordinates ${\mathbf{r}}_n=[x_n, y_n]^{T}\in{\mathcal{C}}\subseteq{\mathbb{R}}^{2\times1}$ for $n\in{\mathcal{N}}\triangleq\{1,\ldots,N\}$, where $\mathcal{C}$ denotes the two-dimensional receive region within which the MAs can move freely.
+Without loss of generality, $\mathcal{C}$ is defined as a square region of size $A\times A$.